xGrz/laravel-app-settings/README.md

 Easy to use and high performance laravel module for handling settings for app.
 Optimized with 1 hit cache/db each time app is reloaded.

-Package handles default settings in config file so you can simply copy config file to second project with all settings already set.
+Package handles default settings in config file, so you can simply copy config file to second project with all settings already set.

 ## 1. Installation

-### 1.1.
-Install package via composer:
+**Install package via composer**

 ```
 composer require xgrz/laravel-app-settings
 ```

-### 1.2.
-Publish configuration:
+**Publish configuration**

 ```
 php artisan app-settings:publish